History of African Americans in Omaha in the 19th century: Early successes

-Later in 1895, Ella Mahammitt (wife of Thomas P. Mahammitt) traveled to The First National Conference of the Colored Women of America held on August 26, 1895 in Berkeley Hall, Boston, Massachusetts on July 29–31, 1895, called by the Woman's Era Club of Boston.
+Later in 1895, Ella Mahammitt (wife of Thomas P. Mahammitt) traveled to The First National Conference of the Colored Women of America held on August 26, 1895, in Berkeley Hall, Boston, Massachusetts on July 29–31, 1895, called by the Woman's Era Club of Boston.
 The focus of the convention was the education of black children and the group named themselves the National Federation of Afro-American Women.
 She was elected as Vice-President representing the West at the meeting.
 At the meeting, Mahammitt worked closely with Margaret James Murray, wife of Booker T. Washington.
 In 1896 was a committee member of the successor organization, the National Association of Colored Women under president Mary Church Terrell.
 Other female African American leaders in Omaha included Ophelia Clenlans, Nettie Johnson, Laura Craig, Clara Franklin, Lucy Gamble, and Comfort Baker.
-Along with Mahammitt, Clenlans, Johnson, Craig, and Franklin were officers of Mahammitt's Omaha Colored Womens club in 1896.
+Along with Mahammitt, Clenlans, Johnson, Craig, and Franklin were officers of Mahammitt's Omaha Colored Women's Club in 1896.
 All seven women contributed to an Easter edition of The Enterprise in 1896 which was entirely produced by women.